CodingCocho/review-ui-component-with-React.js/README.md

 # Learning Outcomes

 I learned how to use framer-motion which allows for animations to be used on components.
 Furthermore, I got a better understanding of position relative vs absolute and how it can make my future project better.
+Most importantly, I started following commenting guidelines to allow transparency and readability in my code.

 # Challenges